jkbquabeck/eclipse-tractusx.github.io/docs/tutorials/e2e/boost/DTR_Tutorial.md

 ## Introduction

 Catena-X uses the Asset Administration Shell (AAS) to represent digital twins.
-Such a digital twin is basically a shell with an ID (“shellId”) in UUID-format that makes it uniquely identifiable and contains an ID that connects the shell with the original asset it represents (e.g. the “manufacturerPartId”).
-This shell also contains SubmodelDescriptors which reference to submodels that contain the actual data of specific aspects of the asset.
+Such a digital twin is basically a shell with an ID in UUID-format that makes it uniquely identifiable.
+Also it contains IDs ("specificAssetIds") that connect the shell with the original asset it represents (e.g. the "manufacturerPartId").
+The shell also contains SubmodelDescriptors which reference to submodels that contain the actual data of specific aspects of the asset.

 The Digital Twin Registry (DTR) contains a list of all registered digital twins of the owner and therefore acts as an address book for Digital Twins.
 With the DTR of a data provider, a data consumer can therefore find digital twin and also get directed to the desired submodels of the twin.